+Dysesthesia (abnormal or altered sensations) and allodynia (pain from stimuli that don't typically induce pain) can both be brought on by damaged nerves.
 Neuropathic pain is the discomfort brought on by a condition that affects the sensory nerves.
-Dysesthesia (abnormal or altered sensations) and allodynia (pain from stimuli that don't typically induce pain) can both be brought on by damaged nerves.
 The pain could be constant or sporadic.
 It may feel like a burning, stinging, tingling, or prickling pain (1)(2).
-Available treatments essentially provide only symptomatic relief and may include nonpharmacological, pharmacological, and interventional therapies.
-Most extensive evidence is available for pharmacological treatment, and currently recommended first-line treatments include antidepressants (tricyclic agents and serotonin-norepinephrine reuptake inhibitors) and anticonvulsants (gabapentin and pregabalin) (3,4).

-Current treatments are usually dispensed without precision, and calcium-channel-acting modulators (pregabalin, gabapentin), tricyclic antidepressants, and serotonin-noradrenalin reuptake inhibitors (duloxetine, venlafaxine) represent first-line treatment options for neuropathic pain (5,6).
-Glutamate mediates its effects via ionotropic and metabotropic glutamate (mGlu) receptors. mGlu receptors are G protein-coupled receptors that are classified into three clusters, group I-III.
+The available therapy, which can include pharmacologic and nonpharmacologic, pharmacological, and invasive treatments, generally only offer symptomatic treatment.
+The pharmacological approach has the most comprehensive body of research, and it is currently advised to use antidepressants (tricyclics and serotonin-norepinephrine reuptake inhibitors) and anticonvulsants (gabapentin and pregabalin) as first-line therapy (3,4).
+Pregabalin, gabapentin, tricyclic antidepressants, and serotonin-norepinephrine reuptake inhibitors (duloxetine, venlafaxine), which are considered first-line therapies for nerve pain, are calcium-channel-acting modulators (5,6).
+Ionotropic and metabotropic glutamate (mGlu) receptor are the means through which glutamate mediates its actions.
+G protein-coupled receptors, or mGlu receptors, are classified into 3 clusters, one through three.
 It is well established that glutamate is a critical neurotransmitter in peripheral and central pain signaling pathways. mGlu5 receptors are expressed throughout these pathways from the skin, spinal cord, dorsal horn neurons and the spino-thalamic tract and are, therefore, strategically located to modulate pain signaling at distinct levels of the nervous system (7).